How Far Should I Hit My Driver? Key Factors & Tips to Maximize Distance

 - Proper wrist position allows you to control the clubface and strike the ball in the center; the closer your wrist is to flat at the top of the backswing, the easier it is to hit a long and straight drive.

-- The correct body turn is imperative to get long distances on a drive.
+- The correct body turn is crucial for covering long distances on a drive.
 By setting your wrists in the right position at the top of the swing and then turning the body through, you can add significant distance without making any major swing changes.

 Contents